markoskace1/agiledrop-fork-bs/README.md

 </p>

 <p>
 I've added some minor changes like animations just for fun.
-I apologise for the code being a little messy, as I was battling with some layouts and their positions to make the site look as close as the original.
+I apologise for the code being a little messy, as I was battling with some problems with layouts and their positions in order to make the site look as close as the original.
 </p>